Robert-Haidl/XSS_stored/README.md

 1) build project
 2) create DB and migrate
-  2.1) dotnet ef migrations add InitialCreate
+3) execute command in project folder: dotnet ef migrations add InitialCreate
-  2.2) dotnet ef database update
+4) execute command in project folder: dotnet ef database update
-3) use Client/add-entry.html to add a new blog Entry
+5) use Client/add-entry.html to add a new blog Entry